-Appellant must submit a brief or memorandum to the district court within 20 days of the lodging of the appeal.
-The prosecuting attorney of the court from which the appeal is taken shall have 10 days thereafter to submit an answering brief or memorandum.
-The court, at its option, may decide the case on the briefs submitted or it may set the matter for oral argument.
-If the appellants fail to timely file a brief, there shall be no oral argument and the assignments of error shall be considered abandoned.
+Appellant must The appellant shall submit a brief or memorandum to the district court within 20twenty days of the lodging of the appeal.
+The prosecuting attorney of the court from which the appeal is taken shall have 10ten days thereafter to submit an answering brief or memorandum.
+The court, at its option, may decide the case on the briefs submitted or it-may set the matter for oral argument.
+If the appellants fail appellant fails to timely file a brief, there shall be no oral argument and the assignments of error shall be considered abandoned.